wasikjakub/genetic-and-swarm-algorithm-comparison/README.md

 # Deep Learning Project

+Repository fora group project for Deep Learning and Intelligent Computnace course.
-This project is focused on deep learning and aims to compare results for genetic and swarm algorithm.
+This project aims to compare results for genetic and swarm algorithm.

 ## Table of Contents